Forge User and Developer Manual

 User Option: forge-checkout-worktree-read-directory-function

-This function is used by forge-checkout-worktree to read read the new worktree directory where it checks out to pull-request.
+This function is used by forge-checkout-worktree, to read the new worktree directory where it checks out the pull-request.
 It takes the pull-request as the only argument and must return a directory.

 When you delete a pull-request branch, which was created using one of the above three commands, then magit-branch-delete usually offers to also delete the corresponding remote.
 It does not offer to delete a remote if (1) the remote is the upstream remote, and/or (2) if other branches are being fetched from the remote.